 Founded in 2012 by Shane Baker and Pat Heist Wilderness Trail is a family owned Distillery on a 44-acre facility in Danville Kentucky.
 Shane, a mechanical engineer and Pat, a PhD microbiologist and biochemist met in 1990’s whist playing in a grunge and hard rock cover band, their combined love of whiskey lead them to found Ferm Solutions in 2006 as troubleshooters for distilleries around the world; helping clients start distilleries, consulting on bacterial contamination, developing mashbills, analysing grain quality, yeast strains and consulting on fermentation process.
 The confidence gained from over 20 years of combined distilling experience and a vast collection of yeast strains have empowered Shane and Pat to approach things quite differently at Wilderness Trail:

-Wilderness Trail Settlers Select Rye For Sale Delivered Worldwide Wilderness Trail Settlers Select Rye is a ‘cask strength’, single barrel, un-chi...View full details
+Wilderness Trail Settlers Select Rye For Sale FREE UK SHIPPING on all WILDERNESS TRAIL Wilderness Trail Settlers Select Rye is a ‘cask strength’, s...View full details

 Infusion Mashing Process